 Bonds never reached 3, OOO hits, he ended with 2,935; but look at his walks, nobody ever had more walks.
 Bonds is by far the all-time leader in walks; his 2,258 free passes put a comfortable 368-walk margin between him and Rickey Henderson in second, even though Rickey played for three more years.
 Being selective at the plate no doubt kept him from 3,000 hits.

 The biggest strikes against Ruth are the fact that pitchers were not as big and didn’t throw as hard as they do today.
 He did not play against the best players.
 African-American players were not allowed to play and neither were Latinos.
 Now there is a documented history of Ruth playing sixteen games against African-American players, and he batted close to .500, but that is still not playing them day in and day out.
 Also, players did not work out the way they do today because most had to have jobs in the off-season and another significant factor would be no pitcher ever threw him a slider.
-Check out our best betting sites for betting on baseball.

 You all know where this is headed, STEROIDS!
-Bonds also played in the expansion era where you had guys pitching in the Major Leagues who would have never made a big-league team.
-Really though the Steroids issue is what most of this comes down to and make no mistake that is a significant problem.
+Bonds also played in the expansion era where you had guys pitching in the Major Leagues who would have never made a big-league team really though the Steroids issue is what most of this comes down to, and make no mistake that is a significant problem.

 Bonds before the PEDS was the best player in baseball.
 Ruth did not have to play the best competition and there just may be a case to be made that because of that we are not sure if Ruth was the best when he played, but I will assume he was.
 It was not Ruth’s fault he didn’t face the best minority players, but nonetheless, he didn’t.
 Ruth was the best pitcher and player in his day, but I believe Bonds was a complete player on the field outside of pitching.
 In the end, though the PEDS make this a hard case for Bonds to make because we don’t know what his career would have been like if not for the PED use.
 I do know this he would not have hit over 70 Home Runs in a season without some pharmaceutical help.
 I am going to side with the Great Bambino here.
 Both players have significant drawbacks but how can you overlook a man that was the best Pitcher and Hitter in the game?
 I go with Babe Ruth!